|

 enclosure base

-Originally, the bottom portion of the keyboard assembly rested on the base of the enclosure while the upper portion of the keyboard was held in place by risers found near the lower portion of the main board.
-This design, though very sturdy, created much of the unused space.
+Originally, the bottom portion of the keyboard assembly rested on the base of the enclosure, while the upper portion of the keyboard was held in place by risers found near the lower portion of the main board.
+This design occupied too much valuable realistate.

 small switch installed for later use